Trump administration opens door to importing medicine from Canada

 Drug pricing is an important election issue for Trump and also for Democrats, many of whom have said they would support importing medicines to lower U.S. drug prices.
 Pharmaceutical companies have opposed importing medicine.

-Canadian officials were not immediately available for comment.
-Reuters has previously reported that Canada opposes any U.S. plans to buy Canadian prescription drugs that might threaten the country’s drug supply or raise costs for its own citizens, officials have told U.S. authorities, according to documents obtained by Reuters.

-Reporting by Manas Mishra in Bengaluru; Editing by Steve Orlofsky
+Reporting by Manas Mishra in Bengaluru; Michael Erman and Caroline Humer in New York and Allison Martell in Toronto; Editing by Steve Orlofsky